The Kessels Museum

 During fixed opening hours during the week, visitors are welcomed and shown around the instruments, tools, machines and records on display and visit the museum's restoration workshops.
 Outside these fixed hours, groups are welcomed and guided by appointment.

-Where necessary, machines, tools and musical instruments are restored or conserved, in the Kessels museum's various workshops.
+Where necessary, machines, tools and musical instruments are restored or conserved in the various workshops of the Kessels Museum.

 More info